lillian-aoki/disease-model-2019/disease_model_III.md

 ## Modeling seagrass wasting disease

+\*\*Update as of 2020-09-30 I updated this with most recent data (modeled OR temps), and it gives the same result, but two major hesitations.
+First, glmmTMB is the wrong package, need to refit with betareg, which hasn’t worked so far.
+And 2, the mixture of remote and in situ temps is worrying.
+Need to determine if this is okay or not.

 This is an update to model results from Disease Models II doc, looking at disease at the meadow scale with supplemental temperature data.
 Prevalence and severity measurements on individual blades were averaged